-In one of the previous articles, we got to know about the TypeScript language with its syntax, features, and all the basics needed.
-Now in this article, we’ll guide you on how to create react app with typescript.
+In one of the previous articles, we learned about the TypeScript language with its syntax, features, and all the basics needed.
+Now in this article, we’ll guide you on how to create a react app with typescript.
+In the process of developing a react app, you can use one of our admin dashboard templates to make your job easier and faster.

 This time, let’s use some of those concepts of the language and apply them in one of the React applications.
-We will start by setting up both TypeScript and a default React app and then go on coding the entire functionality along with knowing how the compilation works.
+We will start by setting up both TypeScript and a default React app and then go on coding the entire functionality and knowing how the compilation works.

 create React app using typescript

-Some people prefer and use online built-in free react templates or either react code to start their project.
+Some people prefer and use online built-in free react templates or react code to start their projects.
 But, this article assumes you have basic knowledge of both TypeScript and React.js.

 Setup TypeScript on your machine